Our service now covers areas all across Canada

 There are several types of home addition projects.
-We will be presenting them in another section of this article to define each one and their characteristics.
+We will be presenting them in another section of this article to define each one and its characteristics.
 However, at this stage of the project, you must already have an idea of the type of extension, you want to build.

 Here are a few examples: